anneemorgan/anneemorgan.github.io/_posts/2022-07-22-integrating-EBM.md

 *Information still useful*

-Old medical texts can contain outdated medical information: for example, the statement that "alcohol is not a carcinogen."
-This doesn't reflect the current scientific consensus.
+Old medical texts can contain outdated medical information.
 It troubles me to think that students could read something in a print textbook that has real implications for patient care and is also dangerously wrong.

-There are some potentially serious consequences if a medical library retains old books: students and faculty becoming misinformed; negative effects on grades and overall scholarly success; damage to the library's reputation.
+So there are potentially very serious consequences if a medical library retains old books: students and faculty becoming misinformed; negative effects on grades and overall scholarly success; damage to the library's reputation.

 *Historical value*